Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README.md

 ## Usage

+Now you are ready to get things rolling!
+You will need to open two terminals.
+One to run the docker container and the other to run the Test-Client Task within the Superalgos Platform.

-Run the Docker Container (See below in the "Instructions for each OS" section), and then run the Test Client Task located at the Bitcoin Factory Demo Plugin Workspace.
-You will need 2 Terminals for that, at one of them the docker container will be running, and at the second one, you will run the Superalgos and inside the Platform, the Test-Client Task.
+- First run the Docker Container (See below in the "Instructions for each OS" section).
+- Then run the Test Client Task located at the Bitcoin Factory Demo Plugin Workspace.

+### Docker Container Terminal Output
 Once the docker container is running correctly you will see at the first terminal an output similar to this:

 ```sh